Sorry, this page is not complete and is under construction.

 Problem 2: TxDOT does not enhance its organizational safety culture with a mission statement that mentions the word “safety,” nor mentions its primary mission of public safety.

-Problem 3: TxDOT has policies and practices that likely create hazards to road-users.
-These hazards may create a higher risk to the safety and well-being of road-users and may increase the risks associated with property/vehicle damage.
-These hazards are listed below, but first, for better understanding of the hazards, here is the definition of Clear Zone.
+Problem 3: TxDOT has policies, practices, and speed limits that likely create hazards to road-users that other road-users in other States do not have to endure.
+These hazards may create a higher risk to the safety and well-being of road-users (injury and/or death) and may increase the risks associated with property/vehicle damage.
+These hazards are listed below and mostly involve drivers NOT having a sufficient clear zone to allow the vehicle to safely return to the desired roadway or to stop in a safe area after experiencing human error that caused the vehicle to initially vacate the desire roadway (travel lane).
+First, for better understanding of the “Clear Zone” hazards, here is the definition of Clear Zone.

 TxDOT Definition of Clear Zone: The unobstructed, traversable area provided beyond the edge of the through traveled way for the recovery of errant vehicles.
 The clear zone includes shoulders, bike lanes, and auxiliary lanes, except those auxiliary lanes that function like through lanes (Source: https://ftp.dot.state.tx.us/pub/txdot-info/des/guides/roadside-safety.pdf, Pg 6, Glossary).